3 Big Stock Charts for Monday: Kinder Morgan Inc (KMI), Marathon Oil Corporation (MRO) and CenterPoint Energy, Inc. (CNP)

 Marathon Oil Corporation (MRO)

-Marathon Oil has been in a decided downtrend from a long- and short-term perspective as the oil refiner has found it hard to adjust to the volatility in both crude oil prices as well as changing demand for its products.
+Marathon Oil has been in a decided downtrend from a long- and short-term perspective as the oil exploration and production firm has found it hard to adjust to the volatility in both crude oil prices as well as changing demand for its products.

 MRO has been on our target short list for some time due to this, let’s take a look at what the chart is telling us now.